koebifirefloof/itemlist/info.md

 {% endif %}

-{%- if lootboxes == true -%}
-You'll also notice that you'll get a message from the bot about a lootbox.
+You get one lootbox full of coins every stream!
 You can open this lootbox by using the `!openlootbox` command, as well as check the number of lootboxes you have with `!lootboxes`.
-You'll always get a new lootbox everyday.
-{%- endif -%}

 <br/>